redhat-developer/s2i-dotnetcore/1.0/README.md

 * **HTTP_PROXY or HTTPS_PROXY**

-    Use a HTTP proxy or HTTPS proxy for npm during assembly
+    Use a HTTP proxy or HTTPS proxy during assembly

 * **NPM_MIRROR**